Our team speaks a number of languages including

 Discovering that your child has blurry vision can be quite upsetting for parents.
 How long has their vision been blurry?
 Is the blurry vision impacting their ability to perform in the classroom or on the sporting field?
 Will it improve?
 Will it get worse?
 What is wrong with their vision?
 Is the vision blurry in one eye or both?
 Why didn’t I notice that there was something wrong with their vision?
 These are common questions asked by parents when their child reports blurry vision.

 The most important thing to do when your child reports that their vision is blurry is to take them for a comprehensive eye examination.
 An experienced optometrist knows the right questions to ask in order to get relevant information from your child.
-You would be surprised to know that even a 5 year old can provide reliable feedback which can assist an optometrist to make a diagnosis of their eye problem
+You would be surprised to know that even a 5 year old can provide reliable feedback which can assist an optometrist to make a diagnosis of their eye problem.

 What are the main causes of blurred vision in children?